 Yes, you can leave the V7 Trigger on charge between cleaning sessions.
 You don’t need to disconnect it when it’s fully charged.

-The Dyson V7 Trigger is an excellent handheld vacuum.
-The 30 minute run-time is long enough for almost any small cleaning job, plus it provides great cleaning performance.
+We think the Dyson V7 Trigger is an excellent handheld vacuum.
+The 30-minute run-time is long enough for almost any small cleaning job, plus we found it provides great cleaning performance on almost any surface.

 Whether you should buy it depends on your requirements and budget though.
 If you’re looking for a full-size vacuum replacement, then you might be disappointed.
 The V7 Trigger is powerful for a handheld vacuum, but can’t match newer cordless models – and the lack of a wand makes it less versatile.
 It’s also not cheap!

 Additionally, there are some drawbacks to the V7 Trigger’s design.
 The battery life in “MAX” power mode very short, so you can only use this for the quickest jobs.
-Its shape can also be awkward when cleaning in small cars.
+We also found its shape can be awkward when cleaning in small cars.